-Starting school again, even after a short break, can be a big change.
+Starting school in the US can be a big change.
 It's totally normal if your child has big feelings and is more emotional than usual.

 Let your child know that even though things have changed, some things will always stay the same-like your love and support.